-Every year On Think Tanks will open its doors to young and promising think tank leaders to co-develop a new global leadership paradigm.
+Periodically, On Think Tanks opens its doors to young and promising think tank leaders to co-develop a new global leadership paradigm.

 What does it involve?

-1. Develop and implement a learning and personal development plan
+1. Develop a learning and personal development plan

-These plans will focus on three main fields, inspired by Acumen’s + approach to leadership: moral imagination, operational expertise and financial experience.
+Plans focus on three main fields, inspired by Acumen’s approach to leadership: moral imagination, operational expertise and financial experience.
 Plans will be shared among the group, enabling a joint path of discovery and support towards change.
 Plans will be reviewed and supported by mentoring from On Think Tanks School experts.

 2. Participate in capacity building activities

 Fellows will be able to join the courses offered by OTTS that are relevant to their own plans: this will give fellows the opportunity to be exposed to new ideas and the experiences of others.

 3. Collectively develop a new leadership paradigm

 Guided by mentors and through a provoking set of virtual discussions related to their personal paths as well as relevant readings, the cohort of Fellows will co-produce actionable methods and ideas to inform the development of a new leadership paradigm for think tanks.
 To this end, we will apply the human centred design methodology so as to enable a collective creation and ensure that outputs are relevant and useful.

 At the end of the year-long On Think Tanks Fellowship Programme, Fellows will possess the skills and knowledge necessary to launch themselves into a path towards a new kind of leadership.
 They will have the confidence to set-up new think tanks or transform existing ones.
 Fellows will also contribute to the formation of future generations of leaders.